 The aim of this form of support is to promote participation, communality, and cultural parity or increase the quality of life of minorities, those in need of special support or care, or people otherwise living in socially vulnerable context, through means of high-quality art and culture.

 The work, project, or event may be carried out, for example, in local cultural or care communities, or among a special group, and it may happen with means of different fields of art.
-The projects to receive support value, besides artistic vision and quality, especially the dialogic cooperation between the artist and the participants, having the participants' own voice heard, and shaping the aims of the project through the needs defined by the participants themselves.
+The projects to receive support require, besides artistic vision and quality, especially dialogic cooperation between the artist and the participants, having the participants' own voice heard, and shaping the aims of the project through the needs defined by the participants themselves.
 The participants and audiences of the art are met on equal footing, as active producers and experiencers of art, not simply as an audience.
 In case of care institution projects, an initial commitment from the project partners including their contact information is required.
-Approximately 100,000 euros will be earmarked for these grants.

 The grants are awarded from a general fund and those donor funds open for application in the next round: